chacestew/react-sweet-spot/README.md

+### 13-04-2023: This is definitely not the sweet spot now - but a time capsule.

 ## React Sweet Spot

 Skeleton for a modern ([PWA to-do](#to-do)) React frontend applicaton and server with great developer utility.
 Hopefully up to date.